 3. Use Homemade Cleaners

-I don’t know about you, but after a few hours in my kitchen it is left looking like a tornado went through and needs some seriously scrubbing, but thankfully I can do this in an eco-friendly way with my homemade cleaning products!
+I don’t know about you, but after a few hours in my kitchen it is left looking like a tornado went through and needs some seriously scrubbing, but thankfully I can do this in an eco-friendly way with my homemade cleaning products and some instructions from Kitchen Home!
 Vinegar, baking soda, eucalyptus oil and lemon juice are your best friends on the cleaning front, and using homemade options reduces your exposure to strong chemicals and bleaches which I definitely don’t want around my food.
 If you need some green cleaning ideas, I shared my recipes a little while back right here!

 4. Get Composting